day8/lein-git-inject/README.md

 The entire process has three steps, and this middleware handles the first two of them.

-Note: because it is a Leiningen middleware, this utility runs at build-time.
+As you read these three steps, please keep in minid that Leiningen middleware runs very early in the Lein build pipeline.
+So early, in fact, that it can alter the `edn` of your `defproject` (within your `project.clj` file).

-***First***, it will derive a `version` for the application from the ambient git context, including the latest git tag, dirty flags, and whether it is dirty.
+***First***, it will derive a `version` value for the application from the ambient git context, including the latest git tag, dirty flags, and whether it is dirty.
+XXX

-***Second***, this Leiningen middleware runs at build-time and it can alter the `edn` of your `defproject` (within your `project.clj` file).
-It does a particular search and replace on this `edn`.
+***Second***, it does a particular search and replace on the `edn` of your `defproject`.
 It searches for four special keywords or strings - referred to as `substitution keys` - and, when it finds one of them, it replaces that key with the associated value from the build context.
+In particular, it replaces any occurance of the substitution key `:lein-git-inject/version` with the `version` derived in step 1.

-***Second***, use `:clojure-defines` to push/embed values within the `defproject` itself into `def`s within your application.
+***Third***, `:clojure-defines` can be used to push/embed values within the `defproject` itself into `def`s within your application.

 ## The Four Substitution Keys